Texas Kicks ATF Tyranny & Restrictions To The Curb With Suppressor Freedom Lawsuit!!!

 Frequently Asked Questions

-The Texas Suppressor Freedom Lawsuit, Paxton V Dettelbach, challenges the ATF's regulation of suppressors manufactured and remaining within Texas.
-It stems from Texas House Bill 957, which sought to exempt these suppressors from federal laws like the NFA.
+The Texas suppressor lawsuit, Paxton v.
+Dettelbach, challenges the ATF's regulation of suppressors under the National Firearms Act (NFA).
+It stems from Texas House Bill 957, which sought to exempt suppressors made and remaining within Texas from federal laws, arguing federal regulation is unconstitutional.

 What are the main legal arguments in the Texas suppressor lawsuit?

-Texas argues that federal regulation of suppressors made and staying within the state is not permitted as it doesn't impact interstate commerce.
-They also contend that federal regulation infringes upon Second Amendment rights and imposes an impermissible tax.
+Texas argues that federal regulation of suppressors made and remaining within the state does not impact interstate commerce.
+They also contend that such regulation infringes upon Second Amendment rights and constitutes an impermissible tax on a constitutionally protected right.

 Related News